Examples

 optimize!(model)

-# Get the solution
+# Verify the solution is optimal

-objective_value = objective_value(model)Passing Solver Parameters to JuMP
+(true, "Wind, Battery")Passing Solver Parameters to JuMP

 You can pass solver-specific parameters to the optimizer using set_attribute: